wepublish/karma.run-packages/README.md

 # karma.run Packages

-Monorepo for various NPM packages, not directly related to karma.db.
+Monorepo for various NPM packages not directly related to karma.db.